 Keep in mind that none of these signs on their own mean that your baby is ready to night wean.
 For example, a 3 month old baby may have a few nights when there are big variances in the timing of her night feedings, but that certainly does not mean she’s ready to stop eating at night!
 However, if you see two or three of these signs together, that is a good indication that you can begin the night weaning process.
 When doing consultations, we look at a variety of factors when giving our professional opinion about whether it’s “time” or not.

-Still not sure whether your baby is ready to night wean?
+Still not sure whether your baby is ready for night weaning?
 In general, Nicole recommends an attempt at night weaning around 8 or 9 months, due to what she calls a “chicken-and-egg” problem that some families face around this time:

 A baby needs a certain amount of sustenance during the day and if he gets some at night, he won’t eat more during the day and if he doesn’t eat more during the day, he needs it at night.
 So, sometimes, a baby really does feel hungry at night, but it doesn’t mean he can’t go all night without a feeding, it simply means he needs to adjust how much he’s eating during the day.
 The idea is to gently help him do this.

-For more information about how to wean if you are breastfeeding, and how weaning may affect your baby’s sleep, be sure to take a look at this post.
+For more information about night weaning if you are breastfeeding, and how night weaning may affect your baby’s sleep, be sure to take a look at this post.

-When did your baby night wean?
+When did your baby start night weaning?
 How did you know your baby was ready?
-Share your experience with other parents, in the comments section below!
+Share your night weaning experience with other parents, in the comments section below!

 Need help with night weaning?
 We’ve got the resources and personalized help you need!
 Please be sure to pick up your FREE copy of 5 (tear-free) Ways to Help Your Child Sleep Through the Night, our e-Book with tear-free tips to help your baby sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
 Want immediate access to all of our e-books, along with unlimited access to tele-seminars, member chats, and case studies?
 Consider becoming a site member.
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan™ you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.